Surgical airway management

-Surgical airway management (bronchotomy or laryngotomy) is the medical procedure ensuring an open airway between a patient’s lungs and the outside world.
+Surgical airway management (bronchotomy) is the medical procedure ensuring an open airway between a patient's lungs and the outside world.
 Surgical methods for airway management rely on making a surgical incision below the glottis in order to achieve direct access to the lower respiratory tract, bypassing the upper respiratory tract.
 Surgical airway management is often performed as a last resort in cases where orotracheal and nasotracheal intubation are impossible or contraindicated.
 Surgical airway management is also used when a person will need a mechanical ventilator for a longer period.
 The surgical creation of a permanent opening in the larynx is referred to as laryngostomy.

 Surgical airway management is a primary consideration in anaesthesia, emergency medicine and intensive care medicine.